marcinkubica/vagrant-rke2-airgap/README.md

 ```

 1. Destroy all current VMs
-2. Run and save log to ./testing for all supported Linux distros
+2. Run and save log to [./testing](./testing/) for all supported Linux distros
+3. Completion time for 6 tested distros so far ~2h